 The less stuff you have to carry around, the better.
 In 2017 I bought a new bag in Atlanta a few days before the conference started.
 Of course, I had to have it monogrammed.
 I took it to Haven in 2018, 2019, and 2021.

 This year I bought a new tote from Southern Hospitality Co ~ and yes, I had it monogrammed.

 Haven allows you to schedule which classes on which days you want to attend.
 I print mine off before I leave home and also save it on my phone.
 You can change your mind if you want, but I think it will make your conference more rewarding if you do some pre~conference planning.

 Listen to what classes others have been to and their recommendations.
-This is my Haven schedule for 2021.
+This is the new Haven schedule for 2022.
 I highlight the classes I want to attend.
 I’m sure I’ll change my mind before and during the conference.